markovandooren/chameleon/README.md

 Read the documentation of the following types.

 - Element: every language construct is an element.
-- Cross-Reference: everything that points to another element
+- CrossReference: everything that points to another element
+  - NameReference is a default implementation that should work for almost any language.
+Try to use it instead of creating new implementations.
 - Declaration: something that can be referenced.
 Basically everything with a 'name'.
 - Signature: a 'name' of a declaration.
 - Namespace: the namespace of a declaration.
 Think of the package structure of Java, or the namespace structur of C#